gerbaudo/d3-cms-physics/README.md

 d3-cms-physics
 ==============

-A d3 visualization of physics papers published by the CMS experiment at the LHC.
+A d3 visualization of physics papers published by the ATLAS experiment at the LHC.

 How?